7 17 Credit Union Park: Construction and opening

 Ground was broken on January 5, 1996, after the City of Akron spent $5 million to secure and prepare the land for development.
 The ballpark was officially named Canal Park on September 24, 1996.
 Construction was completed on January 31, 1997.
 The total cost of $31 million exceeded the original planned investment of $20 million.
+The City of Akron owns the stadium while the team leases it from the city.

 7 17 Credit Union Park opened on April 10, 1997, hosting the newly relocated Akron Aeros and then the Montreal Expos affiliate, the Harrisburg Senators.
 Jaret Wright, who would pitch later that season for the Cleveland Indians in the World Series, earned the win in a 13–2 victory.
 Notably, Plusquellic did not attend the ballpark opener, as the relationship between him and Agganis had grown poor during this time.